castanedadiego/castanedadiego/README.md

 ### About Me

-Hi there, I'm Diego 👋
+Hi there, I'm Diego Castaneda.

 I am a software engineer with a passion for solving hard problems and a business value-add mindset.
 Previously, I built spreadsheets and analyzed bond investments at Travelers.
 I studied Applied Computational Math & Economics at Notre Dame.